momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 | Weapons  | weapon/  |
 | UI       | ui/      |

-Lumper makes this process easy, by automatically detecting entities and soundscapes that use these sounds (in fact it works for all assets!) and updating their paths.
+Lumper makes this process easy by automatically detecting entities and soundscapes that use these sounds (in fact it works for all assets!) and updating their paths.
 Simply drag-drop the sounds you want to move into the appropriate folder/subfolder, then press "Yes" to the dialog that appears.

-_Note, path refactoring is very technically complex and has had issues in the past, worth testing in game_
+_Note: Path refactoring is very technically complex and has had issues in the past, so it's worth testing in game_

 # Common Issues Porting Older Maps